-Arguably considered the catalyst for Neurofeedback training development, Attention Deficit/Hyperactivity Disorder (ADHD) is one of the most extensively researched applications of Neurofeedback training (NFT) (Hammond, 2007).
+Arguably considered the catalyst for Neurofeedback training development, Attention Deficit/Hyperactivity Disorder (ADHD) is one of the most extensively researched applications of Neurofeedback training (NFT).

-Thus, a need to create an comparably effective and fundamentally safer approach emerged.
-Electroencephalography (EEG) research, the basis for neurofeedback therapy, spanning 1962 to the present, has consistently demonstrated abnormal cortical patterns associated with these subtypes; for example, an excess of theta activity (4-8 Hz) and lack of beta activity (15-32 Hz) as characteristic of the inattentive subtype (La Marca & O’Connor 2016).
+Electroencephalography (EEG) research, the basis for neurofeedback therapy, spanning 1962 to the present, has consistently demonstrated abnormal cortical patterns associated with ADHD subtypes.
+For example, an excess of theta activity (4-8 Hz) and lack of beta activity (15-32 Hz) as characteristic of the inattentive subtype (La Marca & O’Connor 2016).
 From this research, NFT therapy has consistently demonstrated that the various subtypes of ADHD are associated with abnormal patterns of cortical activity.

 As this research continues to progress, advances in technological ability continue to refine theoretical understanding and a large body of empirical evidence lauding the efficacy and safety of NFT has emerged.
-Given this information, Neurofeedback/EEG Biofeedback has been named the first line treatment for ADHD by the American Academy of Paediatrics (2012).
+Given this information, Neurofeedback/EEG Biofeedback for ADHD was listed at the highest level of efficacy (Level 1- Best Support) from 2012 by PracticeWise.
+PracticeWise scientifically reviews and evaluates various disorders and the efficacy of therapies, and is used by the American Academy of Paediatrics.
 Likewise, the American Psychological Association has also recognised that research has shown that this treatment has the highest (‘Level 5’ by their ratings) level of efficacy for ADHD treatment interventions.

-Furthermore, NFT has consistently demonstrated little or no notable side effects (Moriyama, Polanczyk, & Caye et al., 2012) as well as inducing a significantly positive impact on neuropsychological and behavioural outcomes associated with ADHD, especially in reducing inattention and hyperactivity symptoms (Levesque, Beauregard & Mensour, 2006).
+Furthermore, NFT has consistently demonstrated little or no notable side effects (Moriyama & colleagues, 2012) as well as inducing a significantly positive impact on neuropsychological and behavioural outcomes associated with ADHD, especially in reducing inattention and hyperactivity symptoms (Levesque, Beauregard & Mensour, 2006).
 Other studies present its’ ability to increase levels of emotion self-regulation and self-control directly addressing overactivity and functional deficits in the default mode network and limbic system networks (Hodgson, Hutchinson, & Denson, 2012).

 EFFICACY OF NEUROFEEDBACK FOR ADHD